harshnative/TXTcompare/README.md

 3.  now you will be asked to drag and drop the txt file into the console window - do it one by one and press enter after each one

-4.  after that the files will be compared and the data will be outputted to output_result.docx ( you can use any office app to open docx file - preferably use microsoft word )
+4.  after that the files will be compared and the data will be outputted to output_result.docx ( you can use any office app to open docx file - preferably use microsoft word ) - the difference btw the files will be highligthed by red colour

 5.  their will be percentage also on the console output , showing the percentage that matched in both the files